deschler/django-modeltranslation/docs/modeltranslation/installation.rst

 admin.
 The autoregistration process will look for a ``translation.py`` file in the root directory of each application that is in ``INSTALLED_APPS``.

-A setting ``MODELTRANSLATION_TRANSLATION_FILES`` is provided to limit or extend the modules that are taken into account.
+A setting ``MODELTRANSLATION_TRANSLATION_FILES`` is provided to extend the modules that are taken into account.

 Syntax: